- Page Count: 354

 No longer beholden to those who betrayed her, Mira must learn to survive on her own and unearth the dark truths about the Fallen Isles–and herself–before her very world begins to collapse.

 One thing I really loved about the whole book was the author’s ability to really capture a moment.
-Jodi Meadows has always done an amazing job with worldbuilding.
-Most of the story took place in the prison, but it totally worked because that place felt SO REAL.
+The prison setting was pretty bleak to endure, but also super vivid.
 Mira has anxiety (and OCD? not sure) and you could completely feel her struggles and determination to persevere.
 I really liked her character.
 She’s been told her looks are her main asset, so throughout the story she finds her own power/voice and chooses to be more than a political puppet.

 Thank you to the author for sending me an ARC!